-IF TARGET-DATE index funds are so great, why buy anything else with your long-term investment money?
-There are three reasons: By building your own portfolio of index funds, you could potentially lower investment costs, trim taxes, and put together an investment mix that’s less risky or has a higher expected return.
+IF TARGET-DATE INDEX funds are so great, why buy anything else with your long-term investment money?
+There are two reasons: By building your own portfolio of index funds, you could potentially lower investment costs, while also putting together an investment mix that’s less risky or has a higher expected return.

 To that end, you might start with three core holdings: a total U.S. stock market index fund, a total U.S. bond market index fund and a total international stock index fund.
 Total international funds hold stocks from both developed foreign economies and emerging markets.
-Fidelity Investments and Vanguard Group offer all three funds as index mutual funds.
-Meanwhile, the three are available as exchange-traded funds (ETFs) from BlackRock’s iShares, State Street’s SPDR and Vanguard.
+Fidelity Investments and Vanguard Group offer all three funds as index mutual funds, while BlackRock’s iShares and Vanguard offer the three as exchange-traded funds (ETFs).
 For a list of some of the total market index funds available, click here.

 These various total market funds are among the most competitive areas of the index-fund market, so you can now find funds with tiny annual expenses—lower even than those on target-date index funds.

 On top of that, by building your own portfolio, you can purchase the precise mix of U.S. bonds, U.S. stocks and foreign shares that you desire.
 Your personal risk tolerance will drive how much of your long-term investment money ends up in bonds.
 Meanwhile, the split between U.S. and foreign stocks is a matter of considerable debate.
 Some experts advocate as little as 20% of a stock portfolio in foreign shares, while others go as high as 50%.
 Whatever mix you settle on, make a point of writing down what percentage of your portfolio is earmarked for each fund.
 During periods of market turmoil, that written record will remind you of the strategy you settled on in calmer times.
 It will also help when rebalancing—a topic discussed in step 9.